MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 - Ensure that your tenant virtual machines allow IPv4 ICMP through their firewall.
 By default, Windows Server blocks this.
 - To allow IPv4 ICMP through the firewall, run the command **New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4**.
 ::: moniker-end
-::: moniker range="sc-vmm-2019"
+::: moniker range=">=sc-vmm-2019"
 - Ensure that your tenant virtual machines allow IPv4/IPv6 ICMP through their firewall.
 By default, Windows Server blocks this.
     - To allow IPv4 ICMP through the firewall, run the command **New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4**.
-    - To allow IPv6 ICMP through the firewall, run the command **New-NetFirewallRule –DisplayName “Allow ICMPv6-In” –Protocol ICMPv6** (applicable for 2019 UR2 and later).
+    - To allow IPv6 ICMP through the firewall, run the command **New-NetFirewallRule –DisplayName “Allow ICMPv6-In” –Protocol ICMPv6**
 ::: moniker-end

-::: moniker range="sc-vmm-2022"
+::: moniker range="sc-vmm-2019"

-- Ensure that your tenant virtual machines allow IPv4/IPv6 ICMP through their firewall.
-By default, Windows Server blocks this.
-    - To allow IPv4 ICMP through the firewall, run the command **New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4**.
-    - To allow IPv6 ICMP through the firewall, run the command **New-NetFirewallRule –DisplayName “Allow ICMPv6-In” –Protocol ICMPv6**
+>[!NOTE]
+>IPv6 ICMP is applicable for 2019 UR2 and later.

 ::: moniker-end

 1. If you want to create a VM from an existing hard disk, [follow these instructions](vm-existing-disk.md).